davewongillies/MISTer-update_stv/README.md

 An example ini configuration file can also be found in `/media/fat/Scripts/update_stv.ini.example`.
 This can be copied to `/media/fat/Scripts/update_stv.ini`.

-**NOTE** If copying this file from Windows be sure that in your editor of choice that you set Unix line (LF) endings for `update_stv.ini`.
+**NOTE** If copying this file from Windows to your MiSTer be sure that in your editor of choice that you set Unix line (LF) endings for `update_stv.ini`.

 ## Keeping things up to date

 Whenever the ST-V unstable nightly cores are updated or there's a new version of the ST-V MRAs, run `update_stv` from the Scripts menu